Young people show up in droves to defend Poland's courts

 Aside from the anger with PiS's antics and being largely pro-EU, the broader engagement of young people in Polish political life has also been credited to new and inclusive forms of protest.

-A woman consoles her boyfriend, after he learnt the parliament passed the bill on supreme court reform.
+A woman consoles her boyfriend after he learnt the parliament passed the bill on supreme court reform.
 Photo: Aleksandra Eriksson

 Many of the current demonstrations are organised by grassroots movements or private people rather than political parties.
 They have a "no logo" principle, where party symbols are banned, and the only flags allowed are those of general interest - the white and red flag of Poland, or the rainbow-coloured one representing sexual minorities.